Almost Hermitian structures on tangent bundles: Proof of Theorem

 Here $\displaystyle \cycsum_{X, Y, Z}$ denotes the cyclic sum with respect to $X, Y, Z$.

 If we assume $d\Omega=0$, from \eqref{AK2} we obtain that $T^{D^*}=0$.
-Conversely, if $D^*$ is torsion-free, then from the first Bianchi identity we find that the right hand side of \eqref{AK1} vanishes.
+Conversely, if $D^*$ is torsion-free, then from the first Bianchi identity, we find that the right-hand side of \eqref{AK1} vanishes.
 This completes the proof of Theorem \ref{main} (i).